Infernal0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task8: script that sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all, Other users: all the permissions
 Task9: script that sets the mode of the file hello to this:-rwxr-x-wx
 Task10: script that sets the mode of the file hello the same as olleh’s mode.
+Task11: cript that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.